 I also provide training which can be tailored to fit the specific needs of the client.

 I believe that whilst holding the child’s needs at the heart of the work, it is imperative to work with their parents or carers, without judgement.
 My starting point is that parents and carers are generally the ‘expert’ on their child and family and are doing the best they can with what they’ve got.
 Therefore, therapeutic work generally needs to be a collaborative effort to be the most effective for the family.

-I feel that the knowledge and understanding about developmental trauma and therapeutic parenting, which tends to be shared with foster parents and adopters through training, supervision and Children Looked After CAMHS Team involvement, could be shared with birth families, kinship carers and professionals in a way that can inform the development of a stronger understanding of relational strategies and presenting behaviour.
+I feel that the knowledge and understanding about developmental trauma and therapeutic parenting, which has tended to be shared with foster parents and adopters through training, supervision and Children Looked After CAMHS Team involvement, can be shared with birth families, kinship carers and professionals in a way that can inform the development of a stronger understanding of the impact of developmental trauma, relational strategies and presenting behaviour.
 Through an improved understanding, empathy has the chance to grow, and a deeper sense of relational connectedness can develop.